Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 global.bool.get("variable name") `[global: get (bool) type: string]`<br>
-Returns the value of the global bool variable with the coresponding name.
+Returns the value of the global bool variable with the corresponding name.

 local.bool.get("variable name") `[local: get (bool) type: string]`<br>
-Returns the value of the local bool variable with the coresponding name<br>
+Returns the value of the local bool variable with the corresponding name<br>
 please keep in mind that the value of a local bool will always be false on script activation.

 stunned() `[tower: is stunned]`<br>